Twinklebear/eigen_vec3.ispc/README.md

 This is a port of Joachim Kopp's excellent hybrid 3x3 real-symmetric eigenvector and eigenvalue solver over to ispc.
 This version uses [ispc](https://ispc.github.io/) to solve systems in parallel.

-All credit for the implementation should go to the original author, Kopp, who introduced the hybrid method in:
+All credit for the implementation should go to the original author who introduced the hybrid method in:

 Joachim Kopp,
 **Efficient numerical diagonalization of hermitian 3x3 matrices**,